Children and Conspiracy Theories

-This is even more alarming when you consider yet another study showing that 48% of youth aged 8-17 are seeing misleading content every day, with more than one in 10 seeing it more than six times a day.
-The survey also showed that 43% of young people have noticed their friends and peers sharing misleading content (such as fake news) online and that seeing misleading information left students feeling annoyed, upset, sad, angry, attacked, or scared.
+This is even more alarming when you consider another study showed that 48 percent of students aged 8-17 are seeing misleading content every day, with more than one in 10 students seeing it more than six times a day.
+The survey also showed that 43 percent of young people have noticed their friends and peers sharing misleading content (such as fake news) online and that seeing misleading information left students feeling annoyed, upset, sad, angry, attacked, or scared.

 This is Yet Another Cry for Decision Education